JerryLMJ/LMJDropdownMenu/README.en.md

 ## Update log
 - **2019.6.21 （2.0.2）：**
-In this update, the demo module adds an example of multiple drop-down menus in the same view and a demonstration of new menu style Settings.
+In this update, the demo adds a way to use multiple drop-down menus for the same view, and a new demonstration of menu style Settings.
 Optimize the layout of drop-down options.

 - **2019.6.5 （2.0.1）：**
 The update changed the proxy method: by ` dropdownMenu:didSelectOptionAtIndex:` change to ` dropdownMenu:didSelectOptionAtIndex:optionTitle:icon:`.